Office of the Superintendent of Financial Institutions

 The actuary may decide not to project the maximum pension amount when it should be projected because it is determined that the impact of doing so would not be material.
 The actuarial report should then disclose this assumption and explain the reason why including a projection would not have a material impact on the results of the solvency valuation.

 The actuarial report should include a balance sheet showing the going concern assets and liabilities as at the valuation date and as at the date of the previous actuarial report.
-If defined contribution elements are present, then the related assets and liabilities should be shown separately.
+If the actuarial report includes information with respect to a defined contribution component then the related assets and liabilities should be shown separately.

 The actuarial report should also include in separate notes to the balance sheet

 The actuarial report should include a balance sheet showing the solvency assets and liabilities as at the valuation date and as at the date of the previous actuarial report.
-If defined contribution elements are present, then the related assets and liabilities should be shown separately.
+If the actuarial report includes information with respect to a defined contribution component then the related assets and liabilities should be shown separately.

 If the plan is using a replicating portfolio, the actuarial report should include in separate notes to the balance sheet